-There shall be no discharge from any outfall listed in Table 1 that reacts or settles to form an objectionable sludge deposit or emulsion beneath the surface of the receiving water or upon adjoining shorelines.

-There shall be no discharge from any outfall listed in Table 1 of floating debris, scum, a visible oil film or globules of grease or other floating materials.

-There shall be no discharge from any outfall listed in Table 1 that produce odors, colors, or other conditions as to which create a nuisance or render undesirable tastes to fish flesh or make fish inedible.

-There shall be no discharge from any outfall listed in Table 1 that create concentrations or combinations of material which are toxic or harmful to human, animal, plant or aquatic life.

-There shall be no discharge from any outfall listed in Table 1 that create conditions which produce undesirable aquatic life.
+- There shall be no discharge from any outfall listed in Table 1 that reacts or settles to form an objectionable sludge deposit or emulsion beneath the surface of the receiving water or upon adjoining shorelines. - There shall be no discharge from any outfall listed in Table 1 of floating debris, scum, a visible oil film or globules of grease or other floating materials. - There shall be no discharge from any outfall listed in Table 1 that produce odors, colors, or other conditions as to which create a nuisance or render undesirable tastes to fish flesh or make fish inedible. - There shall be no discharge from any outfall listed in Table 1 that create concentrations or combinations of material which are toxic or harmful to human, animal, plant or aquatic life. - There shall be no discharge from any outfall listed in Table 1 that create conditions which produce undesirable aquatic life.

-b.
-East Fork Armells Creek - Ephemeral

-All planned discharges to East Fork Armells Creek - Ephemeral will be managed in such a way that effluent infiltrates prior to reaching East Fork Armells Creek - Intermittent.
-This includes all outfalls on East Fork Armells which are upstream of the in-channel dam located between outfalls 022 and 023.
-Planned discharges to East Fork Armells - Ephemeral shall adhere to the following requirements:

-- a) Discharges must be designed in such a way as to prevent erosion of the channel at the point of discharge and immediately downstream; - b) Any discharges that result in the overtopping of the in-channel dam located between outfalls 022 and 023 must be reported to DEQ within 24 hours; - c) The in-channel dam between outfalls 022 and 023 must be maintained in good working order; - d) The site conditions for all planned discharges to East Fork Armells Creek

-Ephemeral must be recorded and retained onsite.
-These records are to include the reason for the planned discharge, weather conditions, observations of the channel, and date of last inspection of the in-channel dam between outfalls 022 and 023; and - e) The permittee must submit a report to DEQ within one month following each planned discharge to East Fork Armells Creek Ephemeral which contains a summary of the event as described in item "d" above.

-3. Alternate Numeric Effluent Limitations
+3. Alternate Numeric Effluent Limitations - All Outfalls:

-Beginning on the effective date and lasting through the term of this permit, the quality of precipitation-driven effluent discharged at all active outfalls per Table 1 shall, at a minimum, meet the alternate limitations set forth in Tables 8 through 12.
+Beginning on the effective date and lasting through the term of this permit, the quality of precipitation-driven effluent discharged at all outfalls shall, at a minimum, meet the alternate limitations set forth in Table 3.